tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/播放域名管理/播放配置_intl_en.md

 3. If playback authentication is not enabled for your playback domain name, you can view three types of playback addresses under the domain name in **Playback Configuration** > **Playback Address**, i.e., RTMP, FLV, and HLS.
 Replace the `StreamName` to associate with a push address, and then you can play back the live stream at the playback address.
 ![](https://main.qcloudimg.com/raw/8d8a9ee63dc12045da418c1539051eb6.png)

->For more information on LVB playback, please see [LVB Playback](https://intl.cloud.tencent.com/document/product/267/31559).
+>?
+For more information on LVB playback, please see [LVB Playback](https://intl.cloud.tencent.com/document/product/267/31559).